 - Nevada’s USGS topographical maps, both 15 and 7.5 minute series, are arranged alphabetically in the map cases in the Special Collections Reading Room.

 - To request a map, please fill out and sign a call slip for each map and present it at the reference desk.
-Alternatively, you may browse the map cases in the reading room to find a map that you would like.
+Alternatively, you may browse the map cases in the reading room to find a map that you would like or search for digitized maps via our Southern Nevada History in Maps digital project.

 - Please do not refile maps; leave them on the table or on top of the map cases.